 Most Unique Airbnb in Liverpool | The Titanic Boat

 You’ve seen one boat in Liverpool, but this has to be the most unique.
-The Titanic Boat is quite something.
+The Titanic Boat is pretty wild!
 Located in Stanley Dock, it’s a real marmite property: you’ll love it or hate it, as you might with any room that has a ceiling mirror above the master bed.
 While some guests might find this homage to the Titanic a little tacky, others will adore the kitsch!
 But hey, there’s free parking so that’s something!

 Best Airbnb in Liverpool for a Group of Friends | Liverpool City Centre